-\$60/year
+\$25/student per year

 Membership fees include:

 - The borrowing of as many books as needed from the Librarium - Two shipments TO families, and one free shipping BACK to CHEK ABC.
 Student allowances will be charged the cost of shipping over and above these amounts. - Assistance in sourcing and ordering educational materials.